College of Architecture, Art and Construction

 Download image

-The School of Architecture’s Bachelor of Arts in Architecture program is working to connect undergraduate architecture majors with architecture mentors through a new mentorship initiative for students, alumni and licensed architects.
+The School of Architecture’s Bachelor of Arts in Architecture and Bachelor of Landscape Architecture programs are working to connect undergraduate architecture and landscape architecture majors with mentors through a new mentorship initiative for students, alumni and licensed architects.

 Dubbed the SoA Mentorship Program, the first program of this type in Clemson’s new TigerLink initiative, it is designed to integrate the academic experience with professional practice.
 Sallie Hambright-Belue the director of undergraduate architecture programs, Sam Herin the president of the Clemson Architectural Foundation and founding partner of Stubbs Muldrow Herin Architects and graduate architecture student Kelsey Piotrowski came together to build the new program.